-Other related issues and the wider context should be considered as part of the risk assessment
+Other related issues and the wider context should be considered as part of the safety plan.

-Consideration about how best to support and protect the alleged perpetrator will also be considered.
-Referrals where appropriate will be made to Early Help or Children's Social Care (MARU or LA alternative) through the Designated Safeguarding Lead.
+Consideration about how best to support and protect the alleged perpetrator will also be considered and a safety plan for them also needs to be in place.
+Referrals where appropriate will be made to Early Help or Children's Social Care (MARU) through the Designated Safequarding Lead.

-If it is considered necessary to involve the police, this will be done in parallel with a referral to children's social care.
+If it is considered necessary to involve the police, this will be done in parallel with a referral to children's social care as part of the safety plan.